 Students who plan to complete a bachelor's degree before entering law school may follow any field of specialization in the W. P. Carey School of Business.
-Within the W. P. Carey School of Business are faculty members who are lawyers and who serve as advisors for students desiring a prelaw background.
-In addition to a student's assigned advisor, a prelaw advisor is available in the undergraduate office.
-More information is available on the prelaw Web site at asu.edu/duas/advising/prelaw.
+In addition to a student's assigned advisor, a prelaw advisor is available in the undergraduate programs office, BA 109.
+More information is available on the prelaw Web site at clas.asu.edu/prelaw.